torosent/caffe-opencv-keras/README.md

 # How To Install Caffe OpenCV Keras

-Tested on Azure NC6 GPU VM with Ubuntu 16.04
+Tested on Azure NC6 GPU VM with Ubuntu 16.04 and Python 3.5

 ##General